ChuksJoshuaa/Ecommerce-Api-Project/README.md

 }
 ```

-We got two tokens, the access token will be used to authenticate all the requests we need to make, this access token will expire after a day..
+We got two tokens, the access token will be used to authenticate all the requests we need to make, this access token will expire after a day...

 `
 The API has some restrictions: